 However, I would still recommend getting a reference from a colleague as well.
 A reference from a colleague at your level is still better than no references at all.
 And you can return the favour by leaving them a reference as well.

 If you don’t have a lot of work experience, ask for references from classmates who have worked with you on a major project and can speak about the specific skills you have.

 Once they submit their reference, it will appear on your profile.
 Not many people have references on their LinkedIn profile, so if you have at least one or two, it will make you stand out.

 Add unique skills to your profile and get endorsements

 Everyone knows how to use Microsoft Office at this point, it’s no great feat.
-If you want to make good use of the skills section of your profile, skip adding “Microsoft Word”, “Microsoft Excel” and Microsoft Outlook” in those sections.
+If you want to make good use of the skills section of your profile, skip adding “Microsoft Word” and “Microsoft Excel” in those sections.